OdysseusLarp/odysseus-backend/README.md

 ## Production setup
 * Copy `.env.dist` to `.backend.env.prod` and set the correct settings
-* Check that `docker-compose.yml` has the correct `POSTGRES_PASSWORD` env
+* Check that `docker compose.yml` has the correct `POSTGRES_PASSWORD` env
-* Check that `docker-compose.yml` has the correct volume mount path for the host computer, since PostgreSQL data will be persisted there
+* Check that `docker compose.yml` has the correct volume mount path for the host computer, since PostgreSQL data will be persisted there
-* Check that `docker-compose.yml` has the correct DMX device path
+* Check that `docker compose.yml` has the correct DMX device path
-* Run `docker-compose build` to build the database and backend images
+* Run `docker compose build` to build the database and backend images
-* Run `docker-compose up -d` to start the database and bakend containers
+* Run `docker compose up -d` to start the database and bakend containers